boazbk/tcs/lec_04_code_and_data.md

 ![An illustration of some of what we know about the size complexity classes (not to scale!).
 This figure depicts  classes of the form $SIZE_{n,n}(s)$ but the state of affairs for other size complexity classes such as $SIZE_{n,1}(s)$ is similar.
 We know by [NAND-univ-thm](){.ref} (with the improvement of [tight-upper-bound](){.ref}) that all functions mapping $n$ bits to $n$ bits can be computed by a circuit of size $c \cdot 2^n$ for $c \leq 10$, while on the other hand the counting lower bound ([counting-lb](){.ref}, see also [countingmultibitex](){.ref}) shows that _some_ such functions will require $0.1 \cdot 2^n$, and the size hierarchy theorem ([sizehiearchythm](){.ref}) shows the existence of functions in $SIZE(S) \setminus SIZE(s)$ whenever $s=o(S)$, see also [sizehiearchyex](){.ref}.
 We also consider some specific examples: addition of two $n/2$ bit numbers can be done in $O(n)$ lines, while we don't know of such a program for _multiplying_ two $n$ bit numbers, though we do know it can be done in $O(n^2)$ and in fact even better size.
 In the above  $FACTOR_n$ corresponds to the inverse problem of multiplying- finding the _prime factorization_ of a given number.
-At the moment  we do not know  of any circuit  a polynomial (or even sub-exponential) number of lines that can compute $FACTOR_n$. ](../figure/sizecomplexity.png){#sizeclassesfig .class width=300px height=300px}
+At the moment  we do not know  of any circuit  a polynomial (or even sub-exponential) number of lines that can compute $FACTOR_n$. ](../figure/sizecomplexity.png){#sizeclassesfig .margin width=300px height=300px}

 ::: {.remark title="Explicit functions" #explicitfunc}
 While the size hierarchy theorem guarantees that there exists _some_ function that _can_ be computed using, for example, $n^2$ gates, but not using $100n$ gates, we do not know of any explicit example of such a function.